 People also aren’t lazy here – EVERYONE rides a bicycle EVERYWHERE!
 I’ve never, in my entire life, even seen a hundredth as many bikes as I did during my time in the Netherlands.
 What a way to keep the environment clean AND gain exercise?!
 Apparently, marijuana doesn’t = laziness as most close-minded people presume.
 All in all, this rad city knows what’s up and I can’t wait to return one day.

-I’d love to hear about your experience(s) in Amsterdam’s Red Light District, drop below in the comments!
+I’d love to hear about your experience(s): How bad is Amsterdam’s Red Light District in your opinion?
+Drop below in the comments!

 As always, much love + happy travels!